MicrosoftDocs/sql-docs/docs/relational-databases/json/json-data-sql-server.md

 Here's what you can do with the scripts that are included in the file:

-* Denormalize the existing schema to create columns of JSON data by doing the following:
+* Denormalize the existing schema to create columns of JSON data.

     * Store information from SalesReasons, SalesOrderDetails, SalesPerson, Customer, and other tables that contain information related to sales order into JSON columns in the SalesOrder_json table.